ORybka/kottans-frontend/README.md

 - We can use the `setTimeout()` method to help us write code that allows the browser to handle user interactions.

 :zap: **Things I intend to use in the future**

+For sure I will use all the DOM methods and properties to manipulate the page.
+They are very clear and easy to use.
+They allow you to do great things with your HTML and CSS.

 [:top:](#top)